The Massed Pipes and Drums are one of the highlights of every performance

-And if you’re still not convinced, check out one of the three exclusive Taste of the Tattoo performances at different locations across Scotland.
-In each special hour-long showcase you can see some 600 performers from Canada, Australia, Singapore, Malta and the United Kingdom.
-Each taster starts at 12.30 and will be held:
+In 2014 there were three exclusive Taste of the Tattoo performances at different locations across Scotland.
+In each special hour-long showcased some 600 performers from Canada, Australia, Singapore, Malta and the United Kingdom.

-The line-up will include audience favourites such as the Trinidad and Tobago Defence Force Steel Orchestra, Highland Dancers from ‘Down Under’, Massed Military Bands, an Indian cultural troupe, and the inimitable Massed Pipes and Drums – it’s simply not to be missed!
+The line-up included audience favourites such as the Trinidad and Tobago Defence Force Steel Orchestra, Highland Dancers from ‘Down Under’, Massed Military Bands, an Indian cultural troupe, and the inimitable Massed Pipes and Drums.